TheJeetSingh/SpeechApp/README.md

 ### Limitations

-- The Speech Recognition API is only available in Chrome, Edge, Safari, and some other Chromium-based browsers
+- Speech analysis requires an internet connection
-- The Gemini API has rate limits that may apply depending on your usage
+- The Gemini and AssemblyAI APIs have rate limits that may apply depending on your usage
 - Speech transcription quality may vary depending on your microphone and environment

 ### Troubleshooting

 If you experience issues:

-1. Check that your API key is correctly set in the `.env` file
+1. Check that your API keys are correctly set in the `.env` file
-2. Ensure your browser supports the Speech Recognition API
+2. Ensure you have an active internet connection
 3. Check your browser's microphone permissions
 4. Check the browser console for specific error messages